-10.9 Jury service
+10.5 Jury service

-If you are summoned for jury service, you should notify the Human Resources Manager immediately and provide them with a copy of the summons before you confirm your attendance.
-The Company may ask you to defer jury service in situations where it would adversely impact the business operations.
+If you are summoned for jury service, you should notify your manager immediately and provide them with a copy of the summons before you confirm your attendance.
+The Company may ask you to apply to defer jury service in situations where it would adversely impact the business operations.
+The Company will support you with such documentation as needed.